World Soil Day

 Healthy soil gives us clean air and water, bountiful crops and forests, productive grazing lands, diverse wildlife, and beautiful landscapes.
 Understanding soil health means assessing and managing soil so that it does function optimally now and is not degraded for future use.

-The theme of World Soil Day 2021 is “Halt soil salinization, Boost soil productivity.”
+The theme of World Soil Day 2022 is “Soils: Where food begins.”

 International Union of Soil Sciences (IUSS) in 2002 recommended celebrating World Soil Day on 5th December.
 Following the 17th World Congress of Soil Science in Bangkok in 2002, the International Union of Soil Sciences, with over 60,000 members worldwide, had recognized the importance of the work of H.M.
 King Bhumibol Adulyadej in the field of soil resources development, in particular agriculture development.